 Priority Populations

-In Montana we have several high priority populations – members of underserved communities that require added resources to combat health disparities that arise as a result of their needs.
-High priority populations in Montana include Veterans, Indigenous persons, the aging population, persons who live in rural areas, LGBTQ+, low-income individuals, persons with disabilities and persons otherwise adversely affected by persistent poverty or inequality.
-Importantly, we acknowledge that people are not defined solely by the population groups to which they belong—many factors contribute to what makes people who they are, and most people belong to more than one priority population group.
-The DPHHS engages in many activities to address social factors that affect the health and well-being of Montanans, focusing on disparities for these high priority populations.
-Some examples of work being done includes:
+In Montana, we recognize several high-priority populations—members of underserved communities who require additional resources to combat health disparities stemming from their unique needs.
+These high-priority populations include Veterans, Indigenous persons, the aging population, rural residents, individuals who identify as LGBTQ+, low-income individuals, persons with disabilities, and those adversely affected by persistent poverty or inequality.
+Importantly, we acknowledge that people are not solely defined by the population groups to which they belong; many factors contribute to their identities, and most individuals belong to more than one priority population group.

-- Funding for projects that address SDOH factors in healthcare settings and encourage partnerships with community-based organizations (CBOs).
+• Funding projects that address SDOH factors in healthcare settings and foster partnerships with community-based organizations (CBOs).

-- Collecting racial and ethnic data in Health Equity QI projects.
+• Collecting racial and ethnic data in Health Equity Quality Improvement (QI) projects.

-- Designing strategies that require SDOH screening of patients during office visits.
+• Designing strategies that mandate SDOH screening of patients during office visits.

-- Establishing a wide range of CBO partners to better serve patients and community.
+• Establishing a broad network of CBO partners to better serve patients and communities.

-- Participation in a wide variety of workgroups with a focus on addressing unmet need and reducing disparities.
+• Participating in diverse workgroups focused on addressing unmet needs and reducing disparities.

 Priority Population Resources